jan-vandenberg/gid/README.md

 #### Gid does *just* that!
 1. Any PHP enabled webserver will do.
 2. No need for third party tools, everything you need is here (Bootstrap and jQuery are included).
 3. No database setup/connection necessary.
-Gid writes to a plaintext file that can be moved and editted by hand if needed.
+Gid writes to a plaintext file that can be moved and editted by hand if needed (like todotxt.org).
 4. Works and looks decent on a smartphone.
 5. DONE items are still visible with a strikethrough.

 #### Installation
-Just drop/unpack the folder anywhere on your PHP server and you're pretty much good to go (check your file ownership permissions).
+Just drop/unpack the folder anywhere on your PHP server and you're pretty much good to go (check your file ownership and permissions).

+#### Add shortcut to homescreen
+Add the URL as a shortcut to your homescreen and it will present a nice looking icon.

-#### Future
+####
 Future features (maybe):
 - Further todotxt.org file format support.
 Right now a done task will be written to a done.txt file with an 'x' and date.